-Students and reactions to Will Paterson University's obsince of Take Back
+Students and lity received mixed reactions to Will Paterson University's obsence of Take Back the Night, an am rally to addresss and speak out aget violence aimed at women.

-Held last Wesday night outside Starbucks Cafe, the lower level of the John Victor Muga Student Center, the rally tured many speakers, including onho was a rape victim and another twivor of domestic violence.
+Held last Wesday night outside Starbucks Cafe, he lower level of the John Victor Inuga Student Center, the rally tured many speakers, including onho was a rape victim and another tvivor of domestic violence.

 Immediately owing was a march across campus. 'group, followed by two police offs, traveled through the halls of Nortld South Towers, the science build and Matelson Hall.
-As the participan alked across campus, students respled in various ways.
+As the participan alked across campus, students resped in various ways.